Panambur

-Panambur is one of the localities in Mangalore famous as a tourist spot and also a major industrial area.
-Panambur is also the site of Karnataka's only major port New Mangalore Port.
-Other major industries, namely Mangalore Chemicals & Fertilizers and KIOCL, are also located here.
-It is located in Mangalore at Dakshina Kannada (formerly South Canara) district of Karnataka state, India, north of the Gurupura River's confluence with Arabian Sea.
-Panambur along with Baikampady & Jokatte are the industrial regions in Mangalore & also one of the major industrial areas of Karnataka.
+Panambur is one of the localities in Mangalore famous as a tourist spot.
+It is also a major industrial area and the site of Karnataka's main port, New Mangalore Port.
+Major industrial plants, such as Mangalore Chemicals & Fertilizers and KIOCL, are located here.
+Panambur lies north of the Gurupura River's confluence with the Arabian Sea about 10 km north of Mangalore city centre, Dakshina Kannada (formerly South Canara) district of Karnataka state, India.
+Panambur along with Baikampady and Jokatte are the main industrial areas of Mangalore and one of the major industrial areas of Karnataka.

 Etymology

 The name Panambur is derived from Panam which means "money" and Ur which means "place" or "village" in Tulu language.

 Location

 Panambur beach is 10 km north of Mangalore city and near the harbour at Panambur.
 It is the most popular, well connected and most visited beach of coastal Karnataka.
 It has many eateries, lifeguards, boat rides, etc. Beach festivals are occasionally organized here.

 There is a Nandaneshwara temple in Panambur.
 The sea port is near to Surathkal railway station on the Mumbai-Mangalore railway route.

 Many small, medium and large scale industries are located at Panambur including Mangalore Chemicals and Fertilizers and Kudremukh Iron Ore Company Limited.